medialize/sass.js/Readme.md

 // compile text to SCSS
 var result = Sass.compile(text);

-// set compile style options
+// set libsass compile options
 Sass.options({
   // see worker API for list of options
 });

+// reset options to sass.js defaults (see worker API) Sass.options('defaults');

 // register a file to be available for @import var success = Sass.writeFile(filename, text);